Patient education: Jaundice in newborn infants (Beyond the Basics)

 Prevention of severe hyperbilirubinemia is important in avoiding serious complications.
 Infants who are at risk for hyperbilirubinemia need close surveillance and follow-up.
 The following information applies to infants who are healthy and late preterm or older (greater than or equal to 35 weeks of gestation).

-Screen — Leading experts recommend that all infants have bilirubin blood testing before going home.
+Screen — Leading experts recommend that all infants have their bilirubin levels tested before going home.
 This is especially true for infants who are jaundiced before 24 hours of age.

 Treat promptly — Infants with elevated bilirubin levels should be treated by a qualified doctor or nurse to safely reduce bilirubin levels and prevent the risk of brain damage.
 Parents and healthcare providers should not delay treatment for any reason.